"Technology is best when it brings people together." - Matt Mullenweg

 Our Vision for Computing

-At St Mary’s we understand clearly our responsibility in preparing children for their next stage of education and for the opportunities, responsibilities and experiences of later life, laying the foundations so that they can take their place successfully in modern British society and the wider world.
-As opportunities in technology based companies increase, it becomes ever more important that the children are fully computer literate when they leave school.
+At St Mary’s we understand clearly our responsibility in preparing children for their next stage of education and for the opportunities, responsibilities and experiences of later life, laying the foundations so that they can successfully ‘shine as lights’ in modern British society and the wider world.
+As opportunities in technology-based companies increase, it becomes ever more important that our children are fully computer literate when they leave school.

-Computers are now part of everyday life.
-For most of us, technology is essential to our lives, both at home and at work.
+For most of us, technology is now essential to our lives, both at home and at work.
 ‘Computational thinking’ is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in this ‘digital world’.
-We hope that our computing curriculum will equip pupils with the foundation skills, knowledge and understanding of computing they will need for the rest of their lives.
-Through the new programme of study for computing, they will learn how computers and computer systems work, design and build programs, develop their ideas using technology and create a range of content.
+We hope that our Computing curriculum will equip pupils with the foundation skills, knowledge and understanding of computing they will need for the rest of their lives.
+Through our programme of study, they will learn how computers and computer systems work, design and build programs, develop their ideas using technology and create a range of content.

 Safer Internet Day takes place every year in February and celebrates the amazing range of information and opportunities online, and its potential to inform, connect and inspire us, whilst also looking at how young people can separate fact from fiction.

-This year's event, held on Tuesday 9th February, focuses on how we can know what to trust online, supporting young people to question, challenge and change the online world.
-It will explore how influence, persuasion and manipulation can impact young people’s decisions, opinions and what they share online, using the theme:
+Held on Tuesday 9th February, the theme was: 'An internet we trust: exploring reliabilty in the online world.'
+It focused on how we can know what to trust online, supporting young people to question, challenge and change the online world.
+It also explored how influence, persuasion and manipulation can impact young people’s decisions, opinions and what they share online.